- June 4, 2018

 Keyless ignitions on new vehicles have gained in popularity in recent years, but a startling report from the New York Times reveals something alarming: Dozens of people have been killed from carbon monoxide poisoning after they did not turn off the keyless ignition on their car.
 If you or a loved one has been affected by such an incident, consulting an experienced car accident lawyer can help you understand your rights.

 The Times report notes that 28 people since 2006 died and 45 others suffered injuries from carbon monoxide after they mistakenly believed their vehicles had been shut off.
+With these tragedies coming to light, many are seeking the guidance of a vehicle injury lawyer.
 The report is highlighting the efforts some groups are making to encourage new laws for auto manufacturers to fight the problem.